-- 1. Select which Digital I/O Devices (DIO) to assign to this Rule.
+- 1. From the I/O and Camera Motion Detection list, select which digital I/O devices to assign to this Rule.
 The Triggered by camera group area appears. - 2.
-Enter which Input Number to control, and then select if it should be Activated or Deactivated to trigger the event. - 3.
-Click Next to configure the Actions.
+Enter which Input Number to control, and then select if it should be Activated or Deactivated to trigger the event.